 Italian Sausage: The Popular Choice

-The sweet version has a hint of basil, while the hot one is infused with chili peppers, providing a spicy kick.
+The sweet version gives you a delightful hint of basil, while the hot one brings the heat with some chili peppers, giving you that extra spicy kick.

 Cooking Italian sausage is a crucial step to ensure that it brings out its full flavor potential.